cfpb/grasshopper/README.md

 #### Loading address data

-The `grasshopper-loader` projects comes with some small test data files.
+The `grasshopper-loader` project comes with some small test data files.
 You can load state address point and Census TIGER line data as follows:

         docker-compose run loader ./grasshopper-loader.js --data test/data/new_york.json